 Many interstate cargo companies employ trucks that travel throughout our state.
 These large vehicles can be found on busy freeways, crowded city streets, and in rural areas.
 Unfortunately, due to the high volume of trucks, truck accidents are all too common in the Atlanta area.
 If you or a loved one are in an accident with a truck, you could very easily suffer from catastrophic injuries or even be killed.
 As attorneys for the victims of many of these wrecks, we understand that a single truck accident can change your life forever.
 However, you do have legal options if a loved one has been tragically injured or killed in a truck accident.
 A skilled Atlanta truck accident lawyer can find out what exactly happened, and recover compensation from the negligent parties.
-Truck accident cases are much more complex than those involving normal cars, and you will need an experienced legal advocate to secure the relief that you and your family deserve.
+Truck accident cases are much more complex than a standard car accident case, and you will need an experienced legal advocate to secure the relief that you and your family deserve.

 Contact Allen & Scofield Injury Lawyers, LLC to speak with a knowledgeable and compassionate truck accident lawyer.
 Call us today at (404) 419-6674 or contact us online to schedule a free, no-risk consultation.